Labrador Retriever Health Problems – Eyes

 This condition is again inherited but the generic make up of Labradors means that the condition will not affect all those dogs that carry it.

 Those Labs affected by the disease won’t show any symptoms until they are at least six years old but not all affected dogs will go blind.
+The first symptom observed is night blindness.

 Some peripheral vision will be retained for a long time and the dog’s vision will improve in low light.
 Although the Lab suffering from Central progressive retinal atrophy may not go totally blind it is very common for the dog to develop secondary cataracts.

-Inherited cataracts are a big problem in Labradors but they can also be caused by injury or simply as a consequence of old age.
+Inherited cataracts are a big problem in Labradors but they can also be caused by diabetes, injury or simply as a consequence of old age.

 Unlike PRA Retinal Dysplasia is a non-progressive eye disease that can be caused by viral infections, vitamin A deficiency, or genetic defects in the dog.